-From and after the date of adoption, these regulations shall govern each and every subdivision in all unincorporated areas of Baldwin County; provided, however, in the case of any subdivision over which a municipal planning commission properly exercises jurisdiction pursuant to an agreement with Baldwin County authorized by Alabama Code § 11-24-6, and/or pursuant to Alabama Code § 11-52-30, et seq., Baldwin County's regulation of such subdivisionshall be limited to review by the County Engineer or, in his absence, the acting county engineer, pursuant to Alabama Code § 11-52-30, et seq.
+From and after the date of adoption, these regulations shall govern each and every subdivision development in all unincorporated areas of Baldwin County in the same manner and to the same extent as other subdivision development governed by the County's subdivision regulations; provided, however, in the case of any subdivision over which a municipal planning commission properly exercises jurisdiction pursuant to an agreement with Baldwin County authorized by Alabama Code § 11-24-6, and/or pursuant to Alabama Code § 11-52-30, et seq., Baldwin County's regulation of such subdivision shall be limited to the terms and conditions of such agreement and any other applicable law. review by the County Engineer or, in his absence, the acting county engineer, pursuant to Alabama Code §§ 11-52-30, et seq.